 - Create a motivational collage.
 Collage a vision board.
 Fill it with images you find motivating.

 - Create a face collage on a mask.
 We all wear masks of some sort.
 This project lets you showcase what's in your mask and the face you put on for the world.

 - Create a clutter collage.
 Are there things cluttering up your life?
 In this project, use words and pictures to show the clutter in your way.

 - Create a calming collage.
-Choose images that you find soothing, calming or even meditative and combine them to create an attractive collage that can help you to relax.
+Choose images that you find soothing, calming or even meditative and combine them to create a collage to help you to relax.

-Examine aspects if who you are and how you see the world through these amazing art projects.
+Examine aspects if who you are and how you see the world through these art projects.

 - Draw images of your good traits.
 Creating drawings of your good traits will help you to become more positive and build a better self-image.

 - Draw yourself as an animal.
 Is there an animal that you have a special interest in or feel like is a kindred spirit?
 Draw yourself as that animal.